TL;DR

 ITFM provides a complete inventory of IT assets.
 With this, enterprises can identify underutilized or unused software licenses, idle hardware, and other areas of waste.
 Optimizing the use of existing assets reduces the need for new expenses.

-IT Financial Management Best Practices
+ITFM Best Practices

 Implementing IT financial management requires the right processes, tools, and discipline.
 Here are some best practices for success:

-Create a Foundation for IT Finance
+Create A Foundation For IT Finance

 Document formal policies, procedures, tracking mechanisms, and financial reporting structures to account for all IT spending decisions.
 Establish a framework for making IT investment decisions based on ROI, TCO, and alignment with business goals, and define who is responsible for what at each step of the process.
 Institute budgets, forecasts, and approval processes to control spending.